mhmmdbduh/MergePDF/README.md

 # PDF Merger
 This application is a simple tool that allows you to merge multiple PDF files into a single document.
 The application is written in Python, and makes use of the PyPDF2 library to handle PDF files and the Tkinter library for creating the graphical user interface.
+Will be availiable as executable file in the near future.

 ### How to use
 To use the application, you'll need to have Python and the PyPDF2 and Tkinter libraries installed on your computer.